Literature In Los Angeles

 Per entrare ti scavalco come una libellula senz’ali attraversa un fiume senza sponde.

-Mi fermo a fissare il computer, quello schermo su cui tre anni fá mi insegnasti a usare internet.
+Mi fermo a fissare il computer, quel vetro spento su cui tre anni fá mi insegnasti a usare internet.

-Tre ore fá, su quel vetro fluorescente mi hai fornito la mappa, la via, l’incrocio, il raccordo esatto delle nostre due vite a perdersi per sempre.
+Tre ore fá, in quel riflesso mi hai fornito la mappa, la via, il raccordo esatto delle due nostre vite a perdersi per sempre.

-Nella fretta di lasciare il tuo regno di fantasmi inciampo sul tuo silenzio.
+Nella fretta di lasciare la fine del tuo regno inciampo sul tuo silenzio.

 Cado in ginocchio e nella quiete del tuo costato cerco di soffocare il mio affanno.